 The original scheme for handling cars through the Grand Forks yard was to classify all arriving cars using a local switcher, including those cars destined for the local industries at Grand Forks.
 A separate switching operation would then deliver them.
 This seemed to work well when there were only a few trains through the town each day, but with the recent additions of Carson and Curlew and their extra industries wanting more cars, this approach has broken down.
-More details of the first attempt at operating using that scheme can be found in the article “First Attempt at Grand Forks”.
+More details of the first attempt at operating using that scheme can be found in the post “That Fateful Friday”.
 Suffice it to say that it did not go well due to the extra traffic to be handled through the Grand Forks yard.
 So, what to do instead?
 Time for some serious rethinking of the process, and a bit of detailed analysis.

 If we assume that the primary goal of many layouts, including this one, is to switch the industries, then one test of how successful a train operating scheme is might be to see what percentage of switching moves actually involve the industries, versus just moving cars about in a yard.